 The importance of healthy gums is often overlooked, as they provide crucial support for your child’s teeth and enhance their smile.
 Maintaining good gum health becomes particularly vital when permanent teeth start to emerge, as children are equally susceptible to inflammatory gum diseases as adults.
 During our examinations, we will give special attention to the soft tissues in their mouth and provide age-appropriate guidance on flossing and gum care practices they can follow at home.

 Plaque, a soft and adhesive film, begins to accumulate on teeth shortly after they erupt.
 Failure to regularly remove plaque can cause it to harden into tartar deposits.
 Plaque and tartar are culprits behind tooth decay and can be particularly challenging to eliminate in the spaces between teeth and along the gum-line.
 A hygienist possesses the necessary tools and expertise to delicately remove stubborn plaque and tartar from these inaccessible areas.
 Once the plaque and tartar are effectively eliminated, we may suggest a fluoride treatment to strengthen their enamel.

 Watching for milestones

-- Fluoride treatment or sealants for new adult teeth.
+- Additional treatments such as fluoride application or sealants for newly erupted adult teeth.

-- The amount of time required by the dental team to meet their specific needs.
+- The amount of time required by the dental team to address their specific needs.

-- The equipment and supplies that will be needed to serve all their needs.
+- The necessary equipment and supplies to fulfill their dental care requirements.

-Remember, no dentist can give you an exact quote over the phone.
-If you would like more personalized information or an itemized quote, we would be happy to provide you with one upon request.
-We can’t state enough how important it is to provide children with routine pediatric dental care.
-Monitoring all of the changes happening to their mouths as they grow and develop is the most effective way to prevent costly and painful complications.
+Please note that it’s not possible to provide an exact quote over the phone.
+If you would like personalized information or an itemized quote, we would be more than happy to provide one upon request.
+Emphasizing the significance of routine pediatric dental care cannot be overstated.
+Monitoring the changes occurring in their mouths as they grow and develop is the most effective approach to prevent costly and painful complications.